 The Parks Creek Backflood Control Structure, part of NBMCA's natural hazard and flood management program, is located in Eva Wardlaw Conservation Area at the mouth of the Parks Creek on Lake Nipissing near Lakeshore Drive and Marshall Avenue in North Bay.

-It was installed in 1994/95 to prevent high water levels in Lake Nipissing from backing up Parks Creek and flooding its surrounding low lands causing basement flooding and overcharging the municipal storm sewer system for approximately 350 homes.
+It was installed in 1994/95 to prevent high water levels in Lake Nipissing from backing up Parks Creek and flooding its surrounding low lands causing basement flooding and overcharging the municipal storm sewer system for approximately 500 properties.
 High Parks Creek flows can also create downstream overbank conditions, even at low lake levels, due to the flat streambed gradient and very low flow velocities.
 The control structure was implemented as a result of the recommendation in the 1992 Totten Sims Hubicki (TSH) “Environmental Study Report – Parks Creek Watershed Flood Damage Reduction Study”.

 Tested and maintained annually, the structure was put into full operation on May 2, 2019 to deal with the rising waters of Lake Nipissing.
 Previously, it operated in response to high levels in Lake Nipissing in May 2009.

 When the Parks Creek Backflood Control Structure is in operation, Eva Wardlaw Conservation Area is closed and water access is closed off.
-See Notice in Service Disruptions
+See Notice in Service Disruptions.

 The layout of the structure entails three bays spanning the creek bed with manually operated installable/removable galvanized steel stop logs.
 Construction includes two concrete bank abutments one on either side of the creek, two intermediate concrete piers founded on the creek bed, a galvanized metal grate deck with handrails and two approaches with gates for restricted access.